Data-Science-East-AFrica/Data-Science-challenge-101/README.md

 # Data-Science-challenge-101 Data Science East Africa

 <b> <center> Data Science Challege 101. </center> </b>

-¶
-1).
-Predicting Fuel Efficiency of the Vehicle:
+<b> 1).
+Predicting Fuel Efficiency of the Vehicle: </b>

 You are required to perform and document all the your processes, from data collection to deploying machine learning Model Using FastAPI.

 1).
 Data Collection.

-You are supposed to use the Classic Auto MPG dataset available at UCI ML Repository, Download the dataset here
+You are supposed to use the Classic Auto MPG dataset available at UCI ML Repository, Download the dataset [here](https://archive.ics.uci.edu/ml/datasets/auto+mpg)

-2).
-Define Problem Statement
+<b> 2).
+Define Problem Statement </b>

 Frame your question based on description and initial exploration.